Fiori-Tracker/fioritracker.github.io/1909FPS03/doc-cont/most-apps.md

-# Most Frequently Used Apps Overwiev
+# Most Frequently Used Apps Overview

-When You want to know which app in Your system is the most frequently used - just check it in a dedicated tab (You can choose it from Launchpad level).
+When you want to know which app in Your system is the most frequently used - check it in a dedicated tab (You can choose it from Launchpad level).

-You'll get list of all apps sorted by theirs usage.
-You can see which place in rank they have  gotten along with their tile tittle and type.
-Also - You will see how many times it was used today, in the last calendar week, how much, in total, app was used and by whom.
+You'll get a list of all apps sorted by their usage.
+You can see which place in rank they have gotten along with their tile title and type.
+Also - you will see how many times it was used today, in the last calendar week, how much, in total, the app was used and by whom.

 ![](../res/most_frequently_used_list.png)
 *fig.1.
 Start view*